How to Give an Insulin Injection

-The key to minimizing the pain of an injection is speed.
-You want to make quick, decisive motions and stick your loved one at a straight angle—no waggling the syringe after you make contact.
-Some other tips include making sure your insulin is at room temperature (there’s more discomfort when it’s cold) and encourage your loved one to relax his or her muscles before injecting.
+The key to minimizing the pain of an injection is speed—no waggling the syringe after you make contact.
+Some other tips include making sure your insulin is at room temperature (there’s more discomfort when it’s cold) and relax muscles before injecting.

 Pinch a hunk of flesh around where you want to give the shot.
-This should give you an area with enough fatty tissue underneath, so you’ll want to aim straight down (at a 90-degree angle) into the skin, but if your patient is lean and there’s not much flab there, keep the needle at a slight (45 degree) angle instead.
+This should give you an area with enough fatty tissue underneath, so you’ll want to aim straight down (at a 90-degree angle) into the skin, but if you or your loved one is lean and there’s not much flab there, keep the needle at a slight (45 degree) angle instead.
 Remember, you want to avoid muscle, and doing so will also be less painful.

-Hold the syringe firmly—like a dart—a few inches away from your loved one’s skin … and then bring it down with a quick motion.
+Hold the syringe firmly and then bring it down with a quick motion.
 Don’t overthink it—just jab the needle all the way in.
-Now let go of the skin, push down the plunger on the syringe smoothly to inject the insulin, and then wait 5-10 seconds before pulling the needle out (at the same angle you poked it in).
+Now let go of the skin, push down the plunger on the syringe or button on the pen to inject the insulin, and then wait 5-10 seconds before pulling the needle out (at the same angle you poked it in).

 If there’s a little insulin leak or a bit of blood from the injection site, press down on the area but avoid rubbing it.
 You can use a cotton ball or a wipe, and even a small bandage if you like.
-If this happens consistently or if your loved one repeatedly develops redness or swelling after an injection, then mention it to your doctor for further advice.
+If this happens consistently or if redness or swelling after an injection develops, then mention it to your/their doctor for further advice.